Pendon13/CS643-1-AWS-Car-Text-Recognition/README.md

 	 - `<IP-V4 DNS>` corresponds to the Public IPv4 DNS information in the EC2's Details Note: This IP-V4 will change every time
  3. Go to Category -> Connection -> SSH -> Auth -> Credentials
-	 a.
-In the Private key file for authentication: section, browse for the .ppk file created for this instance.
+	 - In the `Private key file for authentication:` section, browse for the .ppk file created for this instance.

 ## AWS Configuration